 “The battle continues today.”

-Because of ongoing clashes in the area, no updates on casualty figures were available Monday, Khaing Thukha said.
+Because of ongoing clashes in the area, no updates on casualty figures were available Monday, Khine Thukha said.

 Since fighting between Myanmar government troops and AA fighters in Rakhine state spiked in early January, 52 civilians have been killed by gunfire, artillery explosions, and improvised explosive devices, and more than 70 people have been injured.